mdcatapult/COSHH-API/README.md

 This starts the API and a local Postgres instance.

 By default, the app starts with no data.
-To populate the app, follow the [ETL guide](assets/etl/README.md).
+To populate the app, follow the [ETL guide](scripts/etl/README.md).
 You can also start with an empty db if you prefer.
+The Postgres docker container uses an [sql script](scripts/init.sql) to create the schema.

 ### Debugging
 You can run it all using the docker-compose file (use within the `make run` task above) or start up your locally changed versions of the components using `docker compose up -d`.
 This will build your local version of the app and run it via docker.